pmahnke/mahnke-cocktails/recipe_processed/lumberjack_in_love.md

 stars: 0
 base_spirits: "Rye, Oktoberfest, Allspice Dram"
 youtube: "Eg7DLBgwJqM"
+description: "A unique beer cocktail that combines rye whiskey, allspice dram, cherry, and lemon with an Oktoberfest beer."
 excerpt: |
   The Lumberjack in Love is a cocktail that combines the flavors of rye whiskey, allspice dram, cherry juice, lemon juice, semi-rich simple syrup, and beer.
 ---